 Ever get a call from Grubhub asking you to take an order?
 That's what's going on.

 Again, another theory here, but it seems like it's whenever someone physically gets involved in getting a delivery out, the payout seems more likely to involve a 00 to 99 cent range.
 When the computer is left alone, it's the 00 to 15 cent range.

 The problem is, Grubhub decided to quit being transparent in how they calculate the delivery fee.
 There still seems to be a formula but they won't tell us what it is.

 So without knowing that, it's hard to say whether we're being paid more or less because of whatever it is causing this weird pattern.
 Is the computer rounding up and down on something?
 Is Grubhub just shaving a certain amount off every order to get DOWN to that range?
 Or do they pay more at times?

 You're probably not surprised that I don't trust Grubhub.
 I lean towards thinking they're shaving some money off the delivery fee.
 These things seem to always go in Grubhub's favor, don't they?

 Are we making any less because of this?
 Maybe, maybe not.
 Is it reason to quit Grubhub?
 No. So in a lot of ways, it probably doesn't matter.

 The main thing about it is, Grubhub tells us that our payment is calculated one way.
-They insist that we get paid a delivery fee that is calculated indpendent of the tip amount.
-I'm sure some of that insistence is to cast some shade on Doordash.
+They insist that we get paid a delivery fee that is calculated independent of the tip amount.
 However, the bottom line is, there's enough of a pattern that is significant enough to be very clear evidence that something more is involved in how they make their calculations.